 However, if you are looking for the lowest possible specific absorption rate, you have plenty to choose from and many reputable brands as well.

 There you have it!
-The lowest radiation emitting smartphones available on the market in 2019 offers a large selection of brands and technological possibilities with relatively reduced SAR levels.
+The lowest radiation emitting smartphones available on the market offer a large selection of brands and technological possibilities with relatively reduced SAR levels.